 - A. Clerical mistakes.
 Clerical mistakes in judgments, orders, or other parts of the record and errors therein arising from oversight or omission may be corrected by the court at any time of its own initiative or on the motion of any party and after such notice to all parties who have appeared, if any, as the court orders.
 During the pendency of an appeal, a judgment may be corrected under this section only with leave of the apellate court. - B. Mistakes; inadvertence; excusable neglect; newly discovered evidence, etc. - B.(1) By motion.
-On motion and upon such terms as are just, the court may relieve a party or such party's legal representative from a judgment for the following reasons:

-(a) mistake, inadvertence, surprise, or excusable neglect;

-(b) newly discovered evidence which by due diligence could not have been discovered in time to move for a new trial under Rule 64 F.; (c) fraud, misrepresentation, or other misconduct of an adverse party; (d) the judgment is void; or (e) the judgment has been satisfied, released, or discharged, or a prior judgment upon which it is based has been reversed or otherwise vacated, or it is no longer equitable that the judgment should have prospective application.
-The motion shall be made within a reasonable time, and for reasons (a), (b), and, (c) not more than one year after receipt of notice by the moving party of the judgment.
+On motion and upon such terms as are just, the court may relieve a party or such party's legal representative from a judgment for the following reasons: (a) mistake, inadvertence, surprise, or excusable neglect: (b) newly discovered evidence which by due diligence could not have been discovered in time to move for a new trial under Rule 64 F.; (c) fraud, misrepresentation, or other misconduct of an adverse party; (d) the judgment is void; or (e) the judgment has been satisfied, released, or discharged, or a prior judgment upon which it is based has been reversed or otherwise vacated, or it is no longer equitable that the judgment should have prospective application.
+A motion for reasons (a), (b), and (c) shall be accompanied by a pleading or motion under Rule 21 A. which contains an assertion of a claim or defense.
+The motion shall be made within a reasonable time, and for reasons (a), (b), and (c) not more than one year after receipt of notice by the moving party of the judgment.
 A copy of a motion filed within one year after the entry of the judgment shall be served on all parties as provided in Rule 9, and all other motions filed under this rule shall be served as provided in Rule 7.
 A motion under this section does not affect the finality of a judgment or suspend its operation.

 - B.(2) When appeal pending.
-With leave of the appellate court, a motion under this section may be filed during the time an appeal from a judgment is pending before an appellate court, but no relief may be granted during the pendency of an appeal.
+With leave of the appellate court, and subject to the time limitations of subsection (1) of this section, a motion under this section may be filed with the trial court during the time an appeal from a judgment is pending before an appellate court, but no relief may be granted by the trial court during the pendency of an appeal.
 Leave to make the motion need not be obtained from any appellate court, except during such time as an appeal from the judgment is actually pending before such court. - C. Relief from judgment by other means.
 This rule does not limit the inherent power of a court to modify a judgment within a reasonable time, or the power of a court to entertain an independent action to relieve a party from a judgment, or the power of a court to grant relief to a defendant under Rule 7 D.(6)(f), or the power of a court to set aside a judgment for fraud upon the court. - D. Writs and bills abolished.
 Writs of coram nobis, coram vobis, audita querela, bills of review, and bills in the nature of a bill of review are abolished, and the procedure for obtaining any relief from a judgment shall be by motion or by an independent action.